Skip to Content

 Students: Register with the Office of Accessibility

-1. Complete and submit the Accommodation Request Form
+1. Register for accommodations by completing the Accommodation Request Form

 -or-

-To request accommodations related to pregnancy, complete the Title IX Accommodation Request Form
+Request accommodations related to pregnancy by completing the Title IX Accommodation Request Form

 Opportunities for Ohioans with Disabilities (OOD)

-All students with disabilities are encouraged to work with our Opportunities for Ohioans with Disabilities (OOD) partner, Charlotte Bass.
+All students with disabilities are encouraged to work with our Opportunities for Ohioans with Disabilities (OOD) partner.
 OOD offers a variety of resources related to engaging successfully in workforce.
-Charlotte can be reached: Charlotte.Bass@ood.ohio.gov or 513.516.5572.

 Accommodation Appeals

-Students who request an accommodation through the Office of Accessibility Services (OAS) and are denied have the opportunity to appeal the denial of the accommodation.
+If you request an accommodation through the Office of Accessibility Services (OAS) and are denied you have the opportunity to appeal the denial of the accommodation.
 Students who wish to file an appeal should review the Appeal Process before submitting the appeal form.

 Caregiver Role

-College: Students are entitled to FERPA protections.
-The Office of Accessibility Services only communicates with the student and faculty regarding accommodations.
-Faculty and the Office of Accessibility Services do not regularly communicate regarding students.
-Students must provide signed permission for other types of communication to occur.
-If a student has an issue or concern regarding accommodations, they must contact the Office of Accessibility Services for assistance.
+• College: You are entitled to FERPA protections.
+The Office of Accessibility Services only communicates with you and faculty regarding accommodations.
+However, faculty and the Office of Accessibility Services do not regularly communicate regarding your accommodations.
+If a you have an issue or concern regarding accommodations, please contact the Office of Accessibility Services for assistance.

 Course Related Accommodations

-College: Students must self-identify and provide documentation of their disability.
-Students must also provide Accommodation Letters to faculty each semester to ensure they are aware of the accommodations.
+• College: You must self-identify and provide documentation of your accessibility.
+You must also provide accommodation letters to your instructors each semester to ensure they are aware of the accommodations.

 Relevant Laws